bozdaglab/NRPreTo/README.md

-# NRPreTo (a 2 level NR protein clasification tool)
+# NRPreTo (a two level NR protein clasification tool)

 NRPreTo is a two level Nuclear Receptor(NR) protein subfamily classification tool in which the first level predicts whether a protein is a NR or not and second level predicts the sub-class of the said NR proteins.